Overview

 Here is a list of tips that may help you with your kitchen tasks:

-• To open a jar, stand it on top of a non-slip mat.
+- To open a jar, stand it on a non-slip mat.
 Use a second non-slip mat on the lid, while you press down with the palm of your hand and turn the lid open.
-You could also use a belliclamp.
+You could also use a Belliclamp device.

-• Fill kettles and saucepans with a jug if you find it too heavy to lift them with one hand.
+- Fill kettles and saucepans with a jug if you find it too heavy to lift them with 1 hand.
 Another option is to use a small travel kettle.

-• A kitchen trolley helps you to carry several items around the kitchen at once.
-You can then carry the items in the trolley to your eating area (if there is a level surface).
+- A kitchen trolley helps you to carry several items around the kitchen at once.
+You can then carry the items in the trolley to your eating area.
+You must have a level surface to use a trolley.

 Assistive devices for preparing food

-• Buttering boards (also called spreader boards) have raised edges around one corner.
+- Buttering boards (also called spreader boards) have raised edges around 1 corner.
 Stabilise a slice of bread or toast against the edge to prevent it from slipping around when you spread butter.

-• Electric can openers are operated by pushing a button and are designed to be used one-handed.
+- Electric can openers are operated by pushing a button and are designed to be used 1-handed.
 They usually need batteries.

-• Non-slip mats on the worktop or table surface can stop items of crockery slipping while you stir the contents.
+- Non-slip mats on the worktop or table surface can stop plates and cups slipping while you stir the contents.